MariusDinescu/Zoom-BMP-Picture-Processing-Application/README.md

-Zoom BMP Picture Processing Application
+Project Description

-This project involves the development of a system that handles zooming in and out of BMP images using a microservices architecture spread across six Docker containers.
-Each container serves a specific purpose in processing and managing the BMP image and associated system data.
+This project involves creating a system that processes large BMP images using Docker containers.
+The architecture consists of 6 Docker containers connected through a network bridge for efficient communication.
+Each container plays a specific role in handling the image zooming and system monitoring tasks.

-Architecture Overview:

-Frontend: The frontend (developed using JavaScript, Angular, Vue.js, or React) allows users to upload BMP images and specify zoom parameters (e.g., +/- %).
-The frontend communicates with the backend via a REST API.
+Frontend (React): The frontend is built with React.
+It allows users to load a BMP image and specify zoom parameter.
+The frontend communicates with the backend through a REST API.

-Container 01 (C01): A Java Javalin or Jakarta EE Servlet REST API, which receives the image and parameters from the frontend.
-This container also acts as a JMS client, publishing the image as a binary message to a JMS topic.
+Container 1 (C01): This container runs Java (Javalin/Apache Tomcat 10).
+It handles the initial image processing and sends the image data via REST API to the next container.
+It also acts as a JMS Client Publisher to send a binary message to the JMS Topic.

-Container 02 (C02): An Apache TomEE 10 container running a JMS broker that manages the topic and queues for message passing.
+Container 2 (C02): This container uses Apache TomEE 10 with an ActiveMQ JMS broker.
+It receives the image data from C01 and publishes it to a JMS Topic.

-Container 03 (C03): A Jakarta EE EJB Message-Driven Bean (MDB) subscribed to the JMS topic.
-It also functions as a Java RMI client, interfacing with two Java RMI server objects located in containers 04 and 05.
+Container 3 (C03): C03 is responsible for subscribing to the JMS Topic, where it processes the image data.
+It acts as an EJB Client MDB and also as a Java RMI client, communicating with RMI Servers (C04 and C05).
+It divides the image into two parts, processes them, and then reconstructs the image.

-Containers 04 & 05 (C04, C05): These containers each run an Apache TomEE 10 instance with RMI server objects, which work together with container C03 to process the image.
+Container 4 and 5 (C04, C05): These containers are Apache TomEE 10 with RMI Server objects.
+They handle the image processing tasks by working with the image parts sent by C03.

-Container 06 (C06): A Node.js REST API container hosting two databases—MongoDB and MySQL.
-The MongoDB stores SNMP data (e.g., OS name, CPU and RAM usage), and the MySQL database stores the zoomed BMP image as a binary large object (BLOB).
-The Node.js API exposes two REST endpoints: one for SNMP data and one for rendering the BMP picture.
+Container 6 (C06): C06 runs a Node.js server with both MongoDB and MySQL databases.
+The container stores the processed BMP image as a BLOB in MySQL and stores system data (RAM, CPU usage) in MongoDB.
+It also exposes two REST API endpoints: one for accessing the database and another for rendering the processed BMP picture.
+C06 communicates with C03 and notifies when the image is ready.
+It also collects system data from the other containers via SNMP and stores this information in MongoDB.

-Once the image has been processed and stored in the MySQL database, the frontend is notified via a REST API/WebSocket call from Container 01, redirecting the user to the Node.js URL to download the processed image.
+All containers are part of a network bridge, making communication between them easier.